dmcmeekan9/WebRTC-GraduateThesis/README.md

 ### Case Two: Establishing a Peer WebRTC Connection, using Covert Channels with Image Filtering WITHOUT Random Delays
 1) Takes Video Input and puts data to the First Canvas
-2) Performs a data transformation, then outputs to a Second Canvas, then etablishes a Peer Connection
+2) Performs a data transformation, then outputs to a Second Canvas, then establishes a Peer Connection
 3) Remote Connection senses the data transformation, reverses the transformation, and then outputs to the Remote Stream
 4) This simulates data channel control by an administrator.